towolf/towolf.github.com/docs/PsychOneliners/MakeSineImage.markdown

 title: MakeSineImage
 categories:
   - PsychOneliners
+encoding: UTF-8
 ---

  \[image\] = MakeSineImage\(freqi,freqj,nRowPixels,\[nColPixels\]\)

- Computes a two\-dimensional sine function image.
+ Computes a two-dimensional sine function image.

  The image has dimensions nRowPixels by nColPixels.
  If nColPixels is omitted, a square image is returned.